ShoshBeer/talking-circles/public/to-do.md

 ## Bug Reports

  - Word "huge" has related word "vast." must know why punctuation and strip if not a fluke
+ - Spanish: some related words are not in smooth dict and don't have definitions
+ - Target word definition popup should close when new word is rolled and when clicking elsewhere

 ---